October 22, 2018

 When thinking about belief systems, consider them in terms of these three aspects: their core tenets, teachings, and practices.
 Not all belief systems have all three of these components, but when thinking about the belief system you adhere to, or wish to create from scratch, these aspects serve as really good guidelines.
 They help articulate what your system consists of and what it means to practice it.

-As belief systems tend to have a core and central binding idea -- sometimes called a central dogma, creed, proclamation, testimony, shahada or charigma -- the best place to begin with are these systems' tenets.
+As belief systems tend to have a core and central binding idea -- sometimes called a central dogma, creed, proclamation, testimony, shahada or charigma -- the best place to begin with, are these systems' tenets, especially with magick for beginners.
+If you are interested in exploring different types of magick and would like items to get you started, consider our collection of Ritual Kits.

 Wicca is a nature-based belief system inspired by traditional Celtic and British craft, that comes in both traditional, initiation-based versions that revolve around membership in a coven whose rituals revolve around a god-and-goddess pair, as well as solitary, more individualistic eclectic forms that keep intact the nature-based religion, but explore the religious mysteries of other belief systems.